Bronya-Rand/reimagined-couscous/chars/[HSR] Asta/README.md

 ## About the Card
 > Honkai: Star Rail spoilers ahead.
 You have been warned.
-- This Asta card was written to resemble Asta before most of the events of Honkai: Star Rail takes place (specifically stuff prior to the attacks on the Space Station).
+- This Asta card was written to resemble Asta before most of the events of Honkai: Star Rail takes place.
 Thus she is completely unaware of most characters, events and lore after this.
 Do with this information as you will.
+   > However if you use Asta's lorebook, she should be aware of Herta and Arlan.
 - Example chats are taken from Asta Data Bank in Honkai: Star Rail with edits to amplify feelings and fit as actual responses to questions.